Warren Smith (quarterback): Dresden Monarchs

-In 2012, Smith signed with the Dresden Monarchs of the German Football League.
+In 2012, Smith signed with the Dresden Monarchs of the German Football League (GFL).
 Smith was the Monarchs leading passer and second leading rusher on the season.
-The Monarchs finished third in the northern division of the GFL with a 10–4 record and qualified for the play-offs where they were knocked out by the Kiel Baltic Hurricanes in the semi finals.
+The Monarchs finished third in the northern division of the GFL with a 10–4 record and qualified for the play-offs where they were defeated by the Kiel Baltic Hurricanes in the semi-finals.

 Richmond Raiders

 In 2013, Smith signed with the Richmond Raiders of the Professional Indoor Football League (PIFL).
 Smith guided the Raiders to a 7–5 record during the regular season, tying the second best record in the PIFL.
 Smith and the Raiders won their playoff game against the Lehigh Valley Steelhawks, but would lose PIFL Cup II to the Alabama Hammers.

 Trenton Freedom

 In 2014, Smith signed with the expansion Trenton Freedom, also of the PIFL.
 Smith's impressive 46 touchdowns passing and 13 more rushing, led to him being named the 2014 PIFL MVP.